 “We do not recognize any area which the Meghalaya government is describing as Block I and Block II, the area which is inside Karbi Anglong now was well demarcated by the ‘Survey of India’ map, beside this the river Um-min Tung is the natural boundary between the two states, I want that respecting the decision of the SOI peace should be maintained.
 Autonomous Council is doing its best to develop the border areas, roads connecting Assam and Meghalaya are being built through the help of North Eastern Council, beside this other amenities will be made available in those areas.
 We have given prestige and appreciation to the Khasi and Jayantia people living within the autonomous area by giving them representation in the council recognizing them as village headmen” Joi Ram Engleng, Chief Executive Member of Karbi Anglong Autonomous Council said today commenting on the border issue.

-At the time of filing this report, no senior officials of the administration or police could be reached to assert the situation in the interstate border.
+At the time of filing this report, no senior officials of the administration or police could be reached to assert the situation at the interstate border.